Death toll from landslide in Indonesia's West Java rises to 17

 AFP

-The death toll from a landslide that hit Indonesia's West Java province at the weekend has risen to 17 on Monday, the country's disaster mitigation agency said, with dozens still missing.
+The death toll from a landslide that hit Indonesia's West Java province at the weekend rose to 17 on Monday, the country's disaster mitigation agency said, with dozens still missing.

 The landslide that hit a residential area in the Bandung Barat region early on Saturday was triggered by heavy rains starting the day before, which the weather agency warned could continue in the province and several other regions for another week.

-The impacted Pasir Langu village is located in a hilly area of the province, about 100 km southeast of Indonesia's capital, Jakarta.
+The impacted Pasir Langu village is located in a hilly area of the province about 100 km southeast of Indonesia's capital, Jakarta.
 More than 30 houses were buried by the landslide, the agency said.

-At least 17 have died from the landslide, agency spokesperson Abdul Muhari told Reuters on Monday, with 73 still missing.
+At least 17 people have died, agency spokesperson Abdul Muhari told Reuters on Monday, with 73 still missing.

-The agency said on Sunday that a smaller landslide, together with bad weather, was hindering the search, which requires drones and heavy equipment.
+The agency said on Sunday that a smaller landslide together with bad weather had also hindered the search, which requires drones and heavy equipment.

 Flash floods hit several parts of Indonesia last week, including West Java and Jakarta, forcing residents to flee their homes and evacuate to higher ground.

-The landslide occurred two months after cyclone-induced floods and landslides on the island of Sumatra killed 1,200 people, destroyed homes, and displaced over a million residents.
+The landslide occurred two months after cyclone-induced floods and landslides on the island of Sumatra killed 1,200 people, destroyed homes and displaced over a million residents.

 More from International